jkyl/nnx-gru/README.md

 ## What are the goals of this implementation?
 1. To provide an object lesson in the relatively new `nnx` API
 2. To explore the design space of linear recurrent neural networks and to get a sense of their capabilities firsthand
-3. To dip a toe into generative language modelling, an area that I don't often work in at my job
+3. To dip a toe into generative language modelling, an area in which I don't often work at my job

 ## How does this implementation work?
 Following the code provided by [Orvieto et al.](https://arxiv.org/pdf/2303.06349#page=17) and [the official implementation of RecurrentGemma](https://github.com/google-deepmind/recurrentgemma/blob/8a32e3657ad34a1ce35a4577558239c1c0b65644/recurrentgemma/jax/scan.py#L150-L204),